tashrifrahat/tashrifrahat/README.md

 #### Full Stack Developer.

-I'm Firoz from Bangladesh, and I do content on Design and Development.
+I'm Tashrif from Bangladesh, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like React and React Native.
 I also enjoy c#, asp.net, asp.net core, MVC, API in general.

 Skills and Experience: